Sixteenth Sunday after Pentecost

 |1 Timothy 2:1-7||Don't just pray for your leaders--give thanks for them!||428: For the Healing of the Nations|

 What was that title?
 Healing of the nations?
 Isn't that bringing concepts of church and state together?
 Maybe.
 But this is not a political page, and I will take no political position in it.
 However, I could not help being struck by the appropriateness of this week's lectionary scriptures in light of events in the world around us.
-Three years ago airplanes were hijacked.
+In 2001 airplanes were hijacked.
 Buildings were destroyed.
 Lives were lost.
 A few short years before that embassies were bombed.
-Today, wars and terrorism in Afghanistan, Iraq, and other places reflect a world that is hurting and badly broken.
+Today, wars and terrorism around the world reflect a world that is hurting and badly broken.
 Leaders are under great pressure.
 Terrorists are active on every continent.
 There is still no peace in the Holy Land.
 What does the Word have to say to us this week?
 Praise God in all things.
 Give thanks for your leaders.
 Be trustworthy.
 When there is crisis, a nation turned away from God can have no healing, but a nation turned toward God will repent and call to the Lord for help.

 These words are so relevant to us today!
 From the Psalmist, to the words of the Hebrew prophets, to Christ, and again in the epistles, every single passage is relevant to us.
 The nations are in desperate need of healing.
 Indeed, the world is in need of healing.
 And God's timely instructions for getting onto the path of healing have been waiting for us for thousands of years.